SSS Contribution Calculator Philippines 2026

 Can I pay more than the required SSS contribution?

 Yes — you can voluntarily increase your MSC up to ₱35,000 even if your salary is lower.
 Paying at a higher bracket means larger benefits when you claim pension, sickness, or maternity benefits.
-However you cannot decrease your MSC below your previous contribution level.
+However you generally cannot decrease your MSC below your previous contribution level.

 What does EC contribution cover?